-Recommendation 8.5: The board should ensure that the annual shareholders notice of meeting is posted on the issuer's website as soon as possible and at least 28 days prior to the meeting.
+Recommendation 8.5: The board should ensure that the notices of annual or special meetings of quoted equity security holders is posted on the issuer's website as soon as possible and at least 20 working days prior to the meeting.

-Meridian's Notice of Meeting is made available at least 28 days prior to the meeting.
+Meridian's Notice of Meeting is made available on its website at least 20 working days prior to each annual meeting of shareholders'.